kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Wikivoyage_Release_Body.md

 ## This is the Wikivoyage UWP release (for Store or Manual installation)

 It contains the <<date>> release of the Wikivoyage archive `<<zim>>` together with the changes detailed in the [CHANGELOG](https://github.com/kiwix/kiwix-js-windows/blob/Kiwix-JS-Wikivoyage/CHANGELOG.md). **If you are running an older version of Windows (XP/Vista/7/8)** then we recommend the [NWJS release](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html) (separate archive download required for NWJS version).
-If you are running **Windows 10**, then it is easiest to install this app from the Store here:
+If you are running **Windows 10**, then install this app from the Store here:

 https://www.microsoft.com/store/apps/9N5SB90Q4JBJ

 **Status of Store App: IN CERTIFICATION**

+Alternatively, open a Command Prompt (or PowerShell) and type `winget install wikivoyage`.
 The Store version will keep itself up-to-date, but if you prefer not to use the Microsoft Store or wish to test a different build, please follow the instructions below the screenshot.

 ![image](https://user-images.githubusercontent.com/4304337/118415611-46484d00-b6a3-11eb-8586-11b23e3391be.png)

 ## Manual Installation: Windows 10 Tablet / PC

+**New!** You can easily sideload this app by opening a terminal and typing `winget install wikivoyage`.
+If you don't yet have `winget`, then follow these manual instructions:

 **Uninstall any previous installation of Wikivoyage by Kiwix before you follow this procedure**: